ilonahetsevich/spotify-wrapped-part2-sql/README.md

 <h3>💡 Learnings:</h3>
 <p>
 When looking at the correlation between podcasts and listening hours, it’s not as straightforward as it is for music.
 For music, more tracks generally mean more listening hours.
 But with podcasts, episode lengths vary a lot - some are just 4 minutes, while others go over 30 minutes.
-This creates outliers, like Espresso English Podcast, which has very short episodes I listened to many of, compared to Science Vs, my second most popular podcast, where fewer, longer episodes make up the hours.
+This creates outliers, like "Espresso English Podcast", which has very short episodes I listened to many of, compared to “Science Vs”, my second most popular podcast, where fewer, longer episodes make up the hours.
 </p>

 <p align="center">